spindle79/land2port/README.md

 - **Fallback Logic**: Falls back to standard stacked crop behavior when the special case criteria aren't met

 ### 6. Transcription
+When `--add-captions` is enabled:
-- Extracts audio from the video
+- Extracts audio from the source video
-- Compresses to MP3 format
+- Compresses to MP3 format for transcription
 - Uses OpenAI Whisper to generate SRT captions
-- Burns captions into the final video
+- Burns captions into the processed video and recombines with the original audio

 ## Output Structure

-The tool creates a timestamped output directory with the following files:
+The tool creates a timestamped output directory.
+With `--add-captions`, the following files are produced:

 ```
 runs/20241201_143022/
 ├── extracted_audio.mp4      # Original audio track
 ├── compressed_audio.mp3     # Compressed audio for transcription
 ├── transcript.srt           # Generated captions
 ├── processed_video.mp4      # Cropped video without audio
 ├── captioned_video.mp4      # Video with burned-in captions
 └── final_output.mp4         # Final video with audio

+Without `--add-captions`, only `processed_video.mp4` is created.
 ```

 ## Configuration